Layout

 Results of a Successful Agile Transformation

-By FR-6, we achieved 65% payload thanks to improvements in field quality, reduced outsource turnover, and improved developer productivity from more completed work and less planning waste.
+By FR-6, we achieved 65% payload thanks to improvements in field quality, test automation, DevOps, reduced outsource turnover, and improved developer productivity from more completed work and less planning waste.
 We continued to scale the team globally: where we had started with two large employee sites and one sizeable outsourced vendor, we entered FR-6 with a third large employee site and two more outsourced vendors to add scale and reach.

 Credibility and Trust with Internal Partners